 Organic plant breeding is not for free

 However, the development of organic and biodynamic seeds takes time and costs money.
 It takes 5 to 10 years for a new variety to be officially registered in the seed register and costs between € 40,000 and € 100,000.
-Knowledge, skills, labour and land must be financed.
-Organiccally bred plants do not grow under clinical, artificial conditions, but within their natural habitat, and are protected and strengthened exclusively with biological and biodynamic preparations.
+Knowledge, skills, labour, and land must be financed.
+Organically bred plants do not grow under clinical, artificial conditions, but within their natural habitat, and are protected and strengthened exclusively with biological and biodynamic preparations.
 But who can afford this - especially in rural southern Europe?
 This is exactly where our association Lebende Samen e.V. comes in.
-We initiate and finance research projects in the Mediterranean that aim at breeding nutricious and resistant organic plants for healthy yields – in harmony with nature.
+We initiate and finance research projects in the Mediterranean that aim at breeding nutritious and resistant organic plants for healthy yields – in harmony with nature.